-For almost one hundred years, a story has circulated in our family about how my grandfather Charlie, right, was saved from certain death on the battlefields of France during the Great War by his younger brother Jack, left.
+For almost one hundred years, a story has circulated in our family about these two World War One soldiers.
+My grandfather Charlie Light, right, was saved from certain death on a French battlefield during World War One by his younger brother Jack Light, left.
 But several family members have expressed skepticism about whether it really happened.

 My maternal grandfather Charles Edward Light was a devoted family man and I knew him well, since he lived into my adulthood.
 Charlie was one of nine children.
 After finishing school he worked for his father Frederick Walter Light, the postmaster in Battleford, Saskatchewan.
 Here is the building today that we still refer to as “Grandpa’s Post Office,” where three generations of the Light family worked, including my own mother.

 Sorting the mail was a dull occupation for a young man.
 Just one month after war was declared in September 1914, my twenty-one-year-old grandfather was on his way to France, expecting to make short work of the Germans.
 “I’ll be home for Christmas!” he cheerfully told his anxious mother.